-The difference between Linear model and GNN, PENN, or XPENN indicates that in all three network types there is structural information that is needed in order to provide the best bailout.
-The fact that the FNN(L) does not work in the ER and CP network, i.e.\ the cases where there is structural information in the liability matrix, hints that such structural information can not easily be learned by feeding the matrix into a feedforward neural network.
-Moreover, the difference between Constant bailout and the best model shows how much performance can be gained in the ER and CP case by making allocation random.
+The difference between Linear model and GNN, PENN, or XPENN indicates that, in all three network types, there is structural information that is needed to provide the best bailout.
+The fact that the FNN(L) does not work in the ER and CP network -- i.e., the cases where there is structural information in the liability matrix -- hints that such structural information cannot easily be captured by feeding the liability matrix into a feedforward neural network.
+Moreover, the difference between Constant bailout and the respective best model shows how much performance can be gained in the ER and CP networks by making the allocation random.

-The good performance of the FNN and FNN(L) in the CPf network shows that these approaches can work if the dependence of the system on the liability matrix is small, in the sense that the influence is constant and hence learnable.
+The good performance of FNN and FNN(L) in the CPf network shows that these approaches can work if the dependence of the system on the liability matrix is negligible -- in the sense that the influence is constant and hence learnable.
 This aligns well with the results in \cite{feng2022deep}.

-Since in the CPf network the liability matrix is constant, this means not only that the interaction between the banks is fixed, it also means that - unlike in the CP network - all banks are always in the same position.
-This might be the reason why the Constant model actually works to some extent in this network, while it performs as poor as Uniform bailout in the other networks.
+Since, in the CPf network, the liability matrix is constant, this means not only that the interaction between the banks is fixed, it also means that - unlike in the CP network - all banks are always in the same position.
+This might be the reason why the Constant model actually works in this network, while it performs as poorly as Uniform bailout in the other networks.

-\subsection{Computation of Systemic Risk Measures}
+\subsection{Computation of systemic risk measures}